DavidLeoni/divercli/docs/Commands.md

 ### Export

 You can export a lexical resource by issuing the command `export-xml`.
-In this case, we are going to export the default lexical resource `DivUpper` which is always present in databases you create:
+For example, we are going to export the default lexical resource `DivUpper` which is always present in databases you create.

+First we create an empty project:

 $eval{empty.init}

 ```bash
 $eval{empty.cd}
 ```

+Then we can export the implicitly created `DivUpper` resource into `acme-upper-lexres.xml` file:

 $eval{divupper.export}